Introduction

 Localization

-Create corresponding recipe in the language you want to localize, localize it, and submit a pull request.
+Create corresponding recipe in the language folder, localize it, and submit a pull request.

 Acknowledgment